Categories

 • Organizational

-The academy and field training should help you learn and practice how to deal with operational stress.
-(Whether and how well they do this is a longer discussion for another time).
+The academy and field training should help you learn and practice how to deal with operational and critical incident stress (at least in the moment).
+Whether and how well they do this is a longer discussion for another time.
+Doctor Gilmartin wrote this book to help you with the emotional impact of the whole dessert every day for twenty-plus years.

 “This book is designed to help law enforcement professionals overcome the internal assaults they experience both personally and organizationally over the course of their careers.
 These assaults can transform idealistic and committed officers into angry cynical individuals, leading to significant problems in both their personal and professional lives.
 Officers and their families can experience a law enforcement career as emotional survivors instead of falling by the wayside as victims of predictable and preventable challenges.”